joelbader/fast_allvsall_scripts/README.md

 These scripts exploit existing fast implementations of the Needleman-Wunsch global alignment algorithm (opal and parasail) to quickly find all closely related proteins between multiple proteomes and compile these into a small database.
 This supports our upcoming publication:

-Matern et al. Complete genome sequence of Mycobacterium avium subsp. hominissuis strain 109 (MAC109) and mycobacterial homology analysis.
-Frontiers in Microbiology.
+Matern WM, Bader, JS, Karakousis PC.
+Genome data for Mycobacterium avium subsp. hominissuis strain 109.
+Scientific Data.
 2018.

 ### Dependencies